 After you purchase cat nail trimmers, practice using them on dry spaghetti so you can get the feel of how they cut.

-You are ready to move on once you get to a point where your cat will let you expose most of her claws, one at a time, without making a fuss.
+You are ready to move on once you get to a point where your cat will let you expose most of its claws, one at a time, without making a fuss.

-Once your cat seems comfortable with the handling of her paws and the presence of the nail trimmers, it's time to try trimming a few nails.
-You may only get one nail cut the first time, and that's okay.
-Going too fast will not only make your cat feel stressed, it can also cause you to get bitten or scratched.
+Once your cat seems comfortable with the handling of its paws and the presence of the nail trimmers, it's time to try trimming a few nails.
+You may only get one nail cut the first time, and that's OK.
+Going too fast will not only make your cat feel stressed, it can also lead to you getting bitten or scratched.

-Start with a towel or blanket in your lap to catch the cut nails and keep your cat's nails from digging into your lap.
-Get your nail trimmers ready.
-Try to have styptic powder or a styptic pen (sometimes called "Kwik Stop") on hand in case you accidentally cut into the cuticle.
+- Start with a towel or blanket in your lap to catch the cut nails and keep your cat's nails from digging into your lap.
+Try to have styptic powder or a styptic pen on hand in case you accidentally cut into the cuticle.
 This is used to stop bleeding and can be purchased at a pet supply store.

 Problems When Trimming Cat Nails

 If you accidentally cut too close to the pink part of the nail, your cat may experience brief pain and have some bleeding from the nail.
-This is called "quicking" the nail.
 Apply the styptic pen or powder to the area until the bleeding stops.
-If your cat seems upset, the nail trim should be stopped.
+If your cat seems upset, the nail trim session should be stopped.
 You can try again another day.

 If you continue to have trouble getting your cat to be still for nail trims, or if you are still uncomfortable with the process, get some help from a professional.
-Someone at your vet's office can easily walk you through the process of trimming your cat's nails to help you become more comfortable.
-They may also be able to offer tips for training and handling your cat.
+Consider bringing your cat to the vet or a groomer for regular nail trims.